alijahani33/potato_prediction_CNN/README.md

 - and get predition 😎😉.

-# RUN ipynb IN COLAB
+# RUN ipynb IN Jupyter Notebook
 - download dataset from https://www.kaggle.com/datasets/arjuntejaswi/plant-village
 - Only keep folders related to Potatoes.
 - Run Jupyter Notebook in Browser.